YouTube

 BELFAST

 What to do, eat, sleep & drink in Belfast.
-If you are reading this you have likely messaged me for some advice about visit Northern Ireland or Belfast.
-I get heaps of these and thought, sure lets do a post instead of writing the same thing.
-Who knows you might actually end up reading a few other articles like the time I almost got done in by a load of crackheads in Melbourne or the time I watched my friend almost die.
+If you are reading this, you have likely messaged me for some advice about visiting Northern Ireland or Belfast.
+I get heaps of these and thought, sure, let’s do a post instead of writing the same thing.
+Who knows, you might actually end up reading a few other articles, like the time I almost got done in by a load of crackheads in Melbourne, or the time I watched my friend almost die.

 Anyway, back to the reason why you are here.
-You are only really after a few things, things to do, places to eat/drink and somewhere to stay so I’ll do my best to keep it short.
-Also you might want to check out my previous posts on Belfast & NI as there is more ideas there too.
+You are only really after a few things: things to do, somewhere to stay, and places to eat and drink in Belfast.
+So I’ll do my best to keep it short.
+Also, you might want to check out my previous posts on Belfast & NI, as there are more ideas there too.

 WHERE TO STAY

-There used to be a shortage of hotels in Belfast but over the past 5-10 they have shot up and now can accommodate even the busiest of weekends.
-However if you plan on visit on festival weekend you will likely have problems, as rooms get booked up fast.
+There used to be a shortage of hotels in Belfast, but over the past 5-10 years, they have shot up and now can accommodate even the busiest of weekends.
+However, if you plan on visiting the festival weekend, you will likely have problems, as rooms get booked up fast.

-Choosing the right place all depends where you will be spending most of your time, so I’ve listed the below along with their area.
-Belfast isn’t huge so getting about is fairly easy.
+Choosing the right place all depends on where you will be spending most of your time, so I’ve listed the following, along with their area.
+Belfast isn’t huge, so getting around is fairly easy.

 LOW END – HOLIDAY INN, City Centre, 5 minutes walk